finnerds/postgresql/README.md

      SELECT * FROM test_replication;

-Test the setup within the slave or logical replicating master
+Test the setup within the standby or logical replicating master

      SELECT * FROM pg_stat_replication;